How Reduced Blood Sugar Lowers BP And Cardiovascular Risks

 • When blood sugar levels are consistently high, the kidneys must work harder to filter the excess glucose.

-• Over time, this can damage the tiny blood vessels in the kidneys, reducing their ability to function properly, a condition known as diabetic nephropathy.
+• Over time, this can damage the tiny blood vessels in the kidneys, reducing their ability to function correctly, a condition known as diabetic nephropathy.

-• As kidney function declines, the kidneys struggle to regulate fluids and salts, leading to increased blood pressure.
+• As kidney function declines, the kidneys struggle to regulate fluids and salts, increasing blood pressure.

-• This condition often creates a feedback loop: high blood pressure can worsen kidney damage, leading to further blood sugar and blood pressure increases.
+• This condition often creates a feedback loop: high blood pressure can worsen kidney damage, increasing blood sugar and blood pressure.

 2. Renal Threshold and Glucose Excretion: